|

 first time in history.

-- The earliest landscape painting showing the eruption of a volcano
+One of the earliest landscape painting of human history showing the eruption of a volcano

 can be found in Catalhoyuk, Turkey and is approximately 8,000 years